JuliaNowakowska/london_weather/README.md

 ## Data Analysis

 In this step, using scripts from sql/data_analysis I conducted a simple data analysis.
 The scripts return min and max temperature observed in London during the whole time period covered by the dataset.
-Additionally, script 03_get_monthly_avg returns monthly average temperatures, which is later used in visualizations.
+Additionally, script get_monthly_avg.sql returns monthly average temperatures, which is later used in visualizations.